 Organizations that are purposeful in their core values development, deliberate in the application, and dedicated to weaving them into every aspect of their operation have a culture by design.
 These organizations are much more focused, resilient, cohesive, successful, and, I would argue – happier.
 Is this where you want to be?

 The seminal book Built to Last by Jim Collins and Jerry Porras started the core value revolution in 1994.
 They did a six-year study on organizations that they considered to be visionary.
 What set those organizations apart was their focus on being a core value-driven organization, and as a result, they outperformed their peers and the market by 16x over six decades.
 The primary item that differentiated these organizations from the field was not capital, markets, or products but company culture grounded in their core values.

 More recently, in the book Start with Why, thought leader Simon Sinek focuses on similar immutable truths around purpose.
-His message resonates so deeply; it is today the third most-watched Ted Talk.
+His message resonates so deeply; it is today the second most-watched Ted Talk.
 In that talk, “How great leaders inspire action,” he focuses on “Purpose” or your “Why,” which is your personal vision and mission.
 Sinek believes the “How” is embodied in your principles, core values, and processes.
 Finally, he talks about your “What” or product or service.
 Unfortunately, the reality is that the “What” is where most organizations start and spend most of their efforts.